beetbox/beets/docs/plugins/embedart.rst

 embedded album art:

 * ``beet embedart IMAGE QUERY``: given an image file and a query matching an album, embed the image into the metadata of every track on the album.
+Using the ``-c`` or ``--current`` option and a query matching albums, the current album art is embeded.

 * ``beet extractart [-o FILE] QUERY``: extracts the image from an item matching the query and stores it in a file.
 You can specify the destination file using